Committee members

 Gunnar Buyse - Preclinical Expert

-Professor of Pediatrics & Child Neurology - Universite Catholique de Louvain
+Professor of Pediatrics & Pediatric Neurology - Universite Catholique de Louvain

 Gunnar Buyse (MD, PhD) is Professor of Pediatrics and Child Neurology at the University of Leuven (Katholieke Universiteit Leuven), and is deputy clinical chair of Child Neurology at the University Hospitals Leuven.
 Gunnar Buyse is a Committee Member of the TREAT-NMD Advisory Committee for Therapeutics (TACT).